Qt Quick 3D - Reflection Probes Example

 This example demonstrates the features of the reflection probes.
 It provides the user with a panel to select different properties that will affect how the probe is going to render the cube map as well as how the models will use this cube map to reflect their surroundings.

-The scene consists of some models, two particle systems, a light probe, two reflection probes and a camera controller that can be used to move the camera around using the keyboard.
+The scene consists of some models, two particle systems, a light probe, and two reflection probes.
 There are three spheres in the middle of the scene as well as two cubes that act as a floor and a wall.
 The two particle systems in the middle of the scene are disabled by default and can be enabled from the settings panel.
 They can be used to show how the particles work with the reflection probes.
 The first reflection probe is positioned at the origin and the other one is moving with the sphere in the middle.
 A model will use the cube map captured by the nearest reflection probe when it is reflecting its surroundings.

 The user can control how the reflection probe renders the reflection cube map.
 Depending on the selected settings, the performance will vary drastically.